Eulanda/EulandaConnect/docs/functions/Get-RemoteDir.md

 ```
 Get-RemoteDir [[-server] <String>] [[-protocol] <String>] [[-port] <Int32>] [-activeMode]
  [[-certificate] <String>] [[-user] <String>] [[-password] <Object>] [[-dirType] <String>] [[-mask] <String>]
- [[-remoteFolder] <String>] [<CommonParameters>]
+ [[-remoteFolder] <String>] [-ProgressAction <ActionPreference>] [<CommonParameters>]
 ```

 ## DESCRIPTION
 The `Get-RemoteDir` function is a versatile tool for retrieving a list of files or directories from a remote server.
 This function supports the FTP, FTPS, and SFTP protocols, allowing a wide range of remote servers to be accessed.

-Authentication can be performed using a username and password, which is commonly used for FTP/FTPS servers.
+Authentication can be performed using ausername and password, which is commonly used for FTP/FTPS servers.
 For SFTP servers, a client certificate can be used for a more secure authentication method.

 In addition, the function includes features to adjust the behavior of the request.
 For instance, the `-activeMode` switch allows FTP connections to use active mode instead of the default passive mode.